-But, are your ads good enough to bring sufficient sales?
-Does your shopping feed contain everything a buyer intends to see when searching for a product?
+But are your ads good enough to bring sufficient sales?
+Does your feed contain everything a buyer intends to see when searching for a product?
 Are your products likely to appear when searched by potential buyers?

 All these doubts and uncertainties can be answered by a single question — whether or not your Google Shopping Feed is adequately optimised.

 In today’s article, we will first discuss why you should improve your Google Shopping Feed.
 Next, we will discuss how to optimise your Google Shopping Feed in seven easy and practical steps.